Atom Interferometric Imaging of Differential Potentials Using an Atom Laser

 Here, we demonstrate the two-dimensional imaging of differential potentials based on atom interferometry with an atom laser -- a coherent stream of atoms.
-Atom lasers~\cite{Mewes1997, Naraschewski1997, Ketterle:1997, Steck1998,Bloch1999, Schneider1999, Ballagh:2000, Bloch:2000, LeCoq2001, Bloch:2001, Chikkatur2002, Haine:2002, Lee:2015, Harvie:2020, Riou:2008, Mossman:2021} can be generated by coherently out-coupling atoms from a trapped dilute-gas \gls{BEC} into an untrapped quantum state, creating a two-dimensional sheet of atoms in an accelerated reference frame.
-Our interferometric imaging technique employs two Ramsey pulses~\cite{Ramsey_1950} and reveals contour-like lines of an applied differential potential.
+Atom lasers~\cite{Mewes1997, Naraschewski1997, Ketterle:1997, Steck1998,Bloch1999, Schneider1999, Ballagh:2000, Bloch:2000, LeCoq2001, Bloch:2001, Chikkatur2002, Haine:2002, Lee:2015, Harvie:2020, Riou:2008, Mossman:2021} can be generated by coherently outcoupling atoms from a trapped dilute-gas \gls{BEC} into an untrapped quantum state, creating a two-dimensional sheet of atoms in an accelerated reference frame.
+Our interferometric imaging technique employs a Ramsey pulse sequence~\cite{Ramsey_1950,Bransden:2003}: two sequential $\pi/2$ pulses, via coherent microwaves, separated by a wait time.
+The resulting images reveal contourlike lines of an applied differential potential.
 The potential causes a phase imprint that can be measured across the entire atom laser in a single run of the experiment, extending over an area exceeding $\SI{240}{\micro m} \times \SI{600}{\micro m}$.
-Unlike previous atom interferometric work completed using a pulsed-output atom laser~\cite{Doering_2009}, our work utilizes a quasi-continuous wave atom laser to map out two-dimensional potential landscapes.
-We demonstrate this imaging technique with two types of differential potentials: a magnetic field that acts differently on two hyperfine states due to the Zeeman effect, and an optical dipole potential that is tuned to be attractive for one hyperfine state and repulsive for another.
+Unlike previous atom interferometric work with a pulsed-output atom laser~\cite{Doering_2009} or with thermal atoms ~\cite{Ramola:2021}, our work utilizes a quasicontinuous atom laser to map out two-dimensional potential landscapes.
+We demonstrate this technique with two types of differential potentials: a magnetic field that acts differently on two hyperfine states due to the Zeeman effect, and an optical dipole potential that is tuned to be attractive for one hyperfine state and repulsive for another.

-As a practical application, we apply this technique to map a magnetic quadrupole field present in our experimental chamber.
-Furthermore, we demonstrate how a variation of the imaging pulse sequence can be used to enhanced desired imaging features.
-Experimental results are described using a semiclassical theory that forms the basis for matching numerical simulations in our work.
+As a practical application, we image a magnetic quadrupole field present in our experimental chamber, and show how a variation of the imaging pulse sequence can enhance desired features.
+Experimental results are well described by a semiclassical theory.
 Future applications include material science studies in hybrid quantum systems~\cite{Taylor:2021}, studies of interaction effects in quantum caustics~\cite{ODell:2012, Mumford:2017, Mumford:2019}, and branched flow~\cite{Heller:2021}.